OFFER UNDER CONSIDERATION

-Hamilton has a wide range of shops, leisure facilities, theatre, cinema, galleries and museums, Strathclyde Country Park lies in some 400 hectares of countryside in the valley of the River Clyde.
+Hamilton has a wide range of shops, leisure facilities, theatre, cinema, galleries and museums, Strathclyde Country Park in the valley of the River Clyde.
 Private schooling is available at Hamilton College.
 Glasgow, about 30 minutes away, is very accessible, Larkhall (15 miles) has a railway station with regular connections to Glasgow and beyond.
 Strathaven (about 20 miles) also has an excellent range of services including supermarket shopping, leisure centre and library, along with thriving coffee shops and tearooms, pubs and restaurants.

 Glasgow and Edinburgh Airports offer regular scheduled and domestic flights, and are 38 and 53 miles respectively.
 There are many interesting walks in the area including the Hidden Side of the Falls of Clyde, near Lanark (about 10 miles) with gorge cliffs and the ruins of Corra Castle.
 There are a number of golf courses in the area with the Douglas Water Course by Lanark (about 4 miles distant) and the racecourse at Hamilton provides regular fixtures.